Policies and Procedures

 *The parent will be contacted.
 In the event of a parent not being able to be contacted the nursery will call other numbers provided to us by the parent when completing the nursery information sheets.

 *If confirmed that a parent or named adult will be unable to collect for some time two members of staff must remain with the child.
-A senior staff member must be present at all times.
+A senior staff member must be always present.

 *Under no circumstances will the child be taken from the nursery